2021 Review: Capital One Savor Cash Rewards Credit Card

 This card is a bit unusual, because it comes with no fee for balance transfers at the regular APR.
 However, if you’re offered a promotional APR at some point, like 0% for 6 months, you’ll need to pay a fee for that transfer.

 All Capital One cards have no foreign transaction fees, a nice feature to have in case you plan to travel outside the country.

 The Bottom Line

 The Capital One Savor Cash Rewards Credit Card is not the worst choice if you want a card for food spending.
-But at $95 per year, you may want to consider some other options too.
+But you may want to consider some other options too.

 It offers rewards for dining and entertainment at a relatively high rate, of 4% cash back.
-But you can get the same rate for dining with the Uber Visa at no annual fee, although the other bonus categories are different and the signup bonus is smaller.
-And then there’s the SavorOne, with 3% cash back for dining and no annual fee.
+But there’s also the Capital One SavorOne Cash Rewards Credit Card (Review), with 3% cash back for dining and no annual fee.

-The Savor does have a valuable signup bonus, however, at $500 for spending $3,000 in the first 3 months.
-And it comes with some valuable World Elite Mastercard benefits, which are typically only found on the better travel cards.
+The Savor has a decent welcome bonus, at $300 cash bonus for spending $3,000 in the first 3 months, though the return on spend isn’t exceptional.
+It does come with some valuable World Elite Mastercard benefits, however, which are typically only found on the better travel cards.